Budget-limited distribution learning in multifidelity problems: Numerical experiments

 In this case, the linear model assumption \eqref{1} is satisfied, i.e., $\E[Y|X_2] = X_2+c\E[\sin^3 Z_4]+d\E[\sin^4 Z_5]$, $\E[Y|X_1] = \E[Y|X_1, X_2]=X_1+d\E[\sin^4 Z_5]$.
 The correlation between $Y$ and $X_1, X_2$ are approximately $0.999$ and $0.986$, respectively.
 The cost of sampling $Y, X_1$ and $X_2$ are assumed hierarchical, assigned as $(c_0, c_1, c_2) = (1, 0.05, 0.001)$.

 We first compare the performance of AETC-d with ECDF-Y. The total budget $B$ in the experiment ranges from $10$ to $10^5$.
 The ground truth is taken as an empirical CDF of $Y$ computed using $10^7$ independent samples.
-Accuracy results for ECDF-Y and AETC-d are reported in Figure \ref{fig1}.
+Accuracy results for ECDF-Y and AETC-d are reported in Figure \ref{fig1}(a).
 In this example, AETC-d consistently outperforms ECDF-Y by a factor of around $4$.
 The average estimation error decays to $0$ as the budget goes to infinity, verifying the consistency result in Corollary \ref{cort}.

 To inspect the optimality of exploration rates selected by AETC-d, we fix the total budget at $B=10^3$ and consider a deterministic version of Algorithm \ref{alg:aETC} with fixed exploration rate $m$.
 The new algorithm collects $m$ exploration samples to estimate the parametric coefficients and then selects $S_\opt$ for exploitation.
-In this example, $S_\opt=\{1\}$, and the maximum exploration round is $\lfloor B/1.051\rfloor = 951$.
-We apply the deterministic algorithm and compute the average $W_1$ distance between the resulting estimator and $F_Y$ over $100$ independent experiments for $m=(10, 30, 50, 100, 200, 300, 400, 500, 600)$.
+In this example, $S_\opt=\{1\}$, and the maximum exploration rate is $M = \lfloor B/1.051\rfloor = 951$.
+We apply the deterministic algorithm and compute the average $W_1$ distance between the resulting estimator and $F_Y$ over $100$ independent experiments for $m=(10, 30, 50, 100, 150, 200, 300, 400, 500, 600)$.
 According to Theorem \ref{Thm:bdd}, for fixed $m$, the average error of the estimator given by the deterministic algorithm is asymptotically bounded by a function of the form

 for some constants $\alpha_1, \alpha_2>0$.
-Assuming the analysis in Theorem \ref{Thm:bdd} is tight, we would expect the mean error of the deterministic algorithm, as a function of $m$, to fit a curve of the form \eqref{fit}.
-We use a nonlinear least-squares procedure to obtain such a curve by optimizing over $\alpha_1, \alpha_2$.
-We also run the AETC-d $100$ times and record the $5$-$50$-$95$ quantiles of the exploration rates.
-The results are illustrated in Figure \ref{fig1}.
+Assuming the analysis in Theorem \ref{Thm:bdd} is tight, we would expect the mean error of the deterministic algorithm, as a function of $m$, to approximately fit a curve of the form \eqref{fit}.
+(Other parametric forms may be used if one obtains a different upper bound for the loss.)
+We use a least-squares procedure to obtain such a curve by optimizing over $\alpha_1, \alpha_2$.
+We also run AETC-d $100$ times and record the $5\%$-$50\%$-$95\%$ quantiles of the adaptively determined exploration rates.
+The results are illustrated in Figure \ref{fig1}(b).